dtonhofer/prolog_notes/swi_prolog_types/README.md

 - [PNG file](swi_prolog_types.png).
 Awkward to use.
 4205 x 3055, 8-bit/color RGB.
 - [SVG file](swi_prolog_types.svg). **Best**.
 Can be visualized in a browser.

-For a description of SWI-Prolog datataypes, see this SWI-Prolog wiki entry: [SWI-Prolog datatypes](https://eu.swi-prolog.org/datatypes.txt)
+For a description see this SWI-Prolog wiki entry: [SWI-Prolog datatypes](https://eu.swi-prolog.org/datatypes.txt)